 Calculate a State average AAC rate for drugs/products without a Wholesale Acquisition Cost (WAC) or “no rate on file” through select provider invoice collection or published benchmarks.

-The Contractor shall assist the Agency in maintaining the Agency’s website to include average AAC drug pricing, Informational Letters, contact information, rate request review process, FAQ, Cost of Dispensing Survey Materials and Reports.
+The Contractor shall assist the Agency in maintaining the Agency’s website to include average AAC drug pricing, Informational Letters, contact information, rate request review process, FAQ, materials and reports related to the average AAC reimbursement program.

 The Contractor shall develop all draft Informational Letters, responses to providers, stakeholders, legislators, CMS and other entities as determined by the Agency, regarding the average AAC reimbursement methodology following the Agency-approved communication standards.